egorssed/You-are-what-you-eat/docs/index.md

 </div>

 Some religions strongly affect the diet.
-Buddhist, Hindu, and Sikh are vegetarian, Jewish consider most of the plant-based food kosher.
+Buddhists, Hindu, and Sikhs are vegetarian, Jewish consider most of the plant-based food kosher.
 All this can be seen by the drastic increase in fiber consumption.
 Hindu and Sikh exclude fats from their diet, which can also be seen in the large negative coefficient.
-Generally, a larger fraction of religious people increases protein consumption, while non-religious people seem to consume less protein.
+Generally, a larger fraction of religious people increase protein consumption, while non-religious people seem to consume less protein.
 All the other demographic groups have an impact that is not very useful for logical comparison.

 ## Applying our models: a case study